Affiliate links on Android Authority may earn us a commission. Learn more.

-This basically throws any potential argument about cost-effectiveness out of the window.
-Even if it was cheaper in the long-run to buy a new console every five or so years — which isn’t the case if you’re a savvy shopper — a PC is a far more versatile machine than a games console.
+This throws any potential argument about cost-effectiveness out of the window.
+Even if it was cheaper in the long run to buy a new console every five or so years — which isn’t the case if you’re a savvy shopper — a PC is a far more versatile machine than a games console.

 Nevertheless, consoles do have some advantages over PC.
 Let’s start with the obvious one — the games.

-Awesome initiatives like Game Pass and Play Anywhere mean that all of the truly great exclusive Xbox One games can be played on a Windows machine.
-Likewise, Sony has committed to bringing more games to PC.
+Incredible initiatives like Game Pass and Play Anywhere mean that all of the genuinely great exclusive Xbox One games can be played on a Windows machine.
+Likewise, Sony has committed to bringing more fun to PC.
 We’ve already seen this with Horizon Zero Dawn and the otherwise PS4-exclusive Death Stranding.

-However, there are plenty of amazing console games you just can’t play on PC.
-From just the current console generation a PC-exclusive player would miss out on incredible PlayStation 4 games like The Last of Us and The Last of Us Part 2, Bloodborne, God of War, Persona 5, Uncharted 4, Shadow of the Colossus, Marvel’s Spider-Man, The Last Guardian, and many more.
+However, there are plenty of great PS5 games you just can’t play on PC.
+From just the current console generation, a PC-exclusive player would miss out on incredible PlayStation 4 games like The Last of Us Part 2, Bloodborne, Shadow of the Colossus, The Last Guardian, and many more.